 No Plan B?

-“There has to be a Plan B,” said aviation analyst Geoffrey Thomas.
+“There has to be a Plan B,” aviation analyst Geoffrey Thomas said.
 “You are the UK’s most critical travel hub.
 This level of vulnerability is astonishing.”

 What Travelers Should Know

-Heathrow officials have asked travelers to avoid the airport completely and not attempt to reach terminals.
-Passengers should contact their airlines directly for rebooking options.
-British Airways and other carriers have begun rerouting flights and rescheduling operations out of nearby airports including Gatwick, Manchester, and Amsterdam Schiphol.
+Heathrow officials have asked travelers to stay away from the airport altogether and not try to make their way to terminals.
+Passengers are being told to contact airlines directly about options to rebook.
+British Airways and other carriers have begun to reroute flights and reschedule operations out of nearby airports, including Gatwick, Manchester, and Amsterdam Schiphol.

-Some flights have also been redirected to North America, including New York’s JFK, Chicago O’Hare, and Washington Dulles.
+Other flights have been diverted to North America, including New York’s JFK, Chicago O’Hare, and Washington Dulles.

 Looking Ahead

-While power has been restored to some homes and businesses, there is no clear timeline on when Heathrow Airport can resume operations on the back of this substation fire.
-Officials say the incident will remain a “prolonged emergency,” with flight delays, reroutes, and passenger congestion expected to ripple through the global air travel network for days.
+While power has been restored to some homes and businesses, there is no timeline on how soon Heathrow can resume operations on the back of this substation fire.
+The incident, officials said, will remain a “prolonged emergency” with delays, reroutes, and passenger congestion expected to ripple through the global air travel network for days.

-If you are due to travel this weekend, double-check flight status and monitor airline alerts.
+If you are set to travel this weekend, check the status of flights and follow airline alerts.